jigsheth57/fe-time-tracking/README.md

 * Autoconfiguration for Spring Boot applications
 * Spring Boot starter packs for JPA and REST services
 * Spring test fixtures
-* Spring Web Security automatically applied to REST services
 * Explicit port binding and statelessness (ala 12-factor apps)
 * Management and monitoring with the actuator module
 * Run standalone or on Cloud Foundry
+* Using AngularJS that consumes Spring Boot REST services

 ##Getting Started
 To run the application standalone: